All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

-Here in these lines, the poet has compared the whole world with a stage where men and women are only players (actors).
-After birth, they perform their many roles here in this worldly stage and finally leave this stage moving towards their final destination (death).
+In these lines, the poet has compared the whole world to a stage where men and women are only players (actors).
+After birth, they perform their many roles here on this worldly stage and finally leave this stage, moving towards their final destination (death).

 b.
 Explain the following lines briefly with reference to the context.